-There are still many mysteries about factors that reduce Pacific salmon abundance.
-To help provide clarity, the Foundation approved a strategic plan for 2013 – 2015 that includes a new goal to expand its work in the field of science and research.
-It began in 2013 with three major projects.
+There remain many mysteries about factors that reduce Pacific salmon abundance.
+To help provide clarity, the Foundation approved a strategic plan for 2013 – 2015 that included a goal to expand its work in the field of science and research.
+Our salmon research has grown ever since.

 In 2013, the Foundation embarked on a first-of-its-kind partnership with Genome BC and Fisheries and Oceans Canada.
 The Salmon Health Initiative was started to understand the high loss of young salmon as they enter salt water.
 There is some belief that disease may be a factor and the project includes sampling of wild, hatchery-raised and farmed salmon.

-2013 also saw the launch of the five-year $20 million five-year Salish Sea Marine Survival Project in partnership with Seattle-based Long Live the Kings.
+2013 also saw the launch of the $20 million Salish Sea Marine Survival Project in partnership with Seattle-based Long Live the Kings.
 The Salish Sea comprises U.S. – Canadian waters including the Strait of Georgia, Puget Sound and Strait of Juan de Fuca.
-The Foundation's efforts will focus on research to restore Coho and Chinook populations in the Strait of Georgia.
-Read more or watch a video about this landmark effort here.
+The findings of this major research initiative are driving key programs today.
+Learn more about this landmark effort here.